Burnout | 9 Steps to Recovery from Adrenal fatigue

 Between 06:00 and 08:00 we find a rise in cortisol levels that is intended to wake us up and get us going for the day.
 Waking up after 08:00 is best if we want to follow the natural rhythms of the body.

-3. Avoid caffeine if you have adrenal burnout
+3. Avoid caffeine if you have adrenal fatigue

 Coffee and tea are stimulants and can interrupt our sleep patterns.
 There are several alternatives such as Rooibos or herbal teas that one can consider.